Anylsite/anyl-wallet/CONTRIBUTING.md

 ## Any contributions you make will be under the Apache-2.0 Software License
-In short, when you submit code changes, your submissions are understood to be under the same [Apache-2.0 License](https://choosealicense.com/licenses/apache-2.0/) that covers the project.
-Feel free to contact the maintainers if that's a concern.
+In short, when you submit code changes, your submissions are understood to be under the [Apache-2.0 License](https://choosealicense.com/licenses/apache-2.0/).

 ## References
 This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)